lhtin/You-Dont-Know-JS/types & grammar/ch4.md

 So, why make it act falsy?
 Because coercions of `document.all` to `boolean` (like in `if` statements) were almost always used as a means of detecting old, nonstandard IE.

-IE has long since come up to standards compliance, and in many cases is pushing the web forward as much or more than any other browser.
+IE has long since come up to standards __compliance__(制定者), and in many cases is pushing the web forward as much or more than any other browser.
 But all that old `if (document.all) { /* it's IE */ }` code is still out there, and much of it is probably never going away.
 All this legacy code is still assuming it's running in decade-old IE, which just leads to bad browsing experience for IE users.

 So, we can't remove `document.all` completely, but IE doesn't want `if (document.all) { .. }` code to work anymore, so that users in modern IE get new, standards-compliant code logic.

 "What should we do?" **"I've got it!
-Let's bastardize the JS type system and pretend that `document.all` is falsy!"
+Let's __bastardize__(通过去掉好的部分使其变坏) the JS type system and pretend that `document.all` is falsy!"

 Ugh.
-That sucks.
+That __sucks__(very bad).
 It's a crazy gotcha that most JS developers don't understand.
 But the alternative (doing nothing about the above no-win problems) sucks *just a little bit more*.

 So... that's what we've got: crazy, nonstandard "falsy objects" added to JavaScript by the browsers.
 Yay!